-As an Native American bead work artist Yonavea Hawkins started with making Caddo moccasins and dresses for herself and then Caddo shirts for her sons.
-When asked to participate in her first juried art market, she entered a pair of Delaware moccasins in the Bead Work competition at the Red Earth Festival and placed.
+As an Native American artist Yonavea started with making Caddo moccasins and dresses for herself and Caddo shirts for her sons.
+When she participated in her first juried art market, she entered a pair of Delaware moccasins in the Bead Work competition at the Red Earth Festival and placed.

-Since then she has continued to place in art market competitions with moccasins (pucker-toe), beaded belts and Native American cultural items in the Bead Work and/or Cultural categories at the Red Earth Festival, South Eastern Art Show and Market (SEASAM), the Artesian Arts Festival and the Cherokee Art Market.
+Since then she has continued to place in art market competitions with moccasins (pucker-toe), beaded belts and Native American cultural items in the Bead Work and/or Cultural categories at the Red Earth Festival, South Eastern Art Show and Market (SEASAM), the Artesian Arts Festival, Eiteljorg Indian Art Market, and the Cherokee Art Market.

 Yonavea Hawkins loves creating Native American bead work using traditional designs with contemporary colors.
 She enjoys sewing too, but still draws and paints.